thin-edge/thin-edge.io_examples/c8y-operations/Command/README.md

 ## Installation

 1. Clone this repo on the thin-edge.io device
-2. run pip3 install -r requirements.txt from this Command directory
+2. run sudo -H pip3 install -r requirements.txt from this Command directory
 3. Copy c8y_Command to the following directory "/etc/tedge/operations/c8y/"
 4. Copy c8y_Command.py to the following directory "/bin/"
 5. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 644 c8y_Command and chmod 555 c8y_Command.py")